david-d-an/VirbelaChallenges/Exercise1/Exercise1.Api/README.md

 ## Listing Management

 ### View All Listings
-User can view all listing in his/her region whether the listings were created by him/her or not.
+Users can view all listings in his/her region whether the listings were created by him/her or not.
 The request can be sent as HTTP GET to ***{EndPoint}/Listing***.

 ### CRUD on Listing